More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 Another condition to add to the list now includes chronic headaches and migraines.
 Yes, toxic mold might be the root cause of your long-standing headaches or migraines.

-Is mold actually dangerous?
+Is mold actually toxic?

 There’s a lot of misinformation surrounding mold out there.
 If you visit one site, you’ll find that mold conveys no risk to your health.
 But a second site will say that mold is the cause of everything that ails you.